MillerLab-UCDavis/Voxit/README.md

 SAcC_main.m

-5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the SAaC directory From within matlab, in the SAaC directory, enter\
+5) Compile the core SAaC pitch tracker function autocorr.c into a mex file: download it from here https://github.com/dpwe/calc_sbpca/blob/master/autocorr.c and put it in the Ellis directory From within matlab, in the SAaC directory, enter\
   mex autocorr.c.
 This should create a mex file, e.g. autocorr.mexw64 If you have trouble, check your compiler in Matlab:\